maripac/donakis/_posts/2014-11-13-jekyll-plugins-and-gh-pages.markdown

 ###The way I've managed to setup.

 The option that I've been able to implement is the second one, that allowes me to host a website per repository.
 I've complicated things a bit further in order to be able to generate two estatic sites.
-One to be hosted in GitHub pages that would serve as a testing/staging environment allowing me to experiment with the implementation of new features, and a second static site configured to live in another host.
-That way, I can ssh into my vps and clone the third branch with: `$ git clone -b third-branch-name https://github.com/username/myrepository.git html`.
+One to be hosted in GitHub pages that would serve as a testing/staging environment allowing me to experiment with the implementation of new features, and a second static site configured to live in another host. <s>That way, I can ssh into my vps and clone the third branch with: <code>$ git clone -b third-branch-name https://github.com/username/myrepository.git html</code>.</s>

+There is a better solution for managing the deployment into a third production environment, without having to run clones an pulls from that environment.
+Click here

 ####Requirements:
 The following steps work from a newly created Jekyll installation, or from a Jekyll installation that doesn't yet have an initialized local git repository.
 If you haven't yet runned `git init` from the root of your repository, you can just delete the _site folder and follow along.
 If otherwise you are already tracking with git your Jekyll site, I'm not much of a git expert, but in my world of unexpected calamities, I think that instead of deleting the whole .git directory tree, a better solution could be to create a new Jekyll installation.
 Once you have set up the new project with its own local git index, and synchronized it to a GitHub repository with the following configuration of branches, you can move the source files from the original Jekyll project over to the new one and regenerate your site.